zammad/zammad-admin-documentation/system/translations.rst

 Translations
 ************

-Translations of Zammad are handled central on our `Weblate instance`_.
+Translations of Zammad are processed centrally on our `Weblate instance`_.
 This allows non development people to review and update translation strings of the language they actually speak.

-Your language is in a bad translation state or has typos?
+Your language is in an incomplete translation state or has typos?
-Please consider helping us solving this out!
+Please consider helping us sorting this out!
 All you need is either a GitHub account or register directly on our instance.

 .. _Weblate instance: